-We are a group of passionate volunteers and a very small staff fighting to build economically strong communities for all and coming together to oppose unfair corporate practices.
+We are a group of passionate volunteers and a very small staff fighting to build economically strong communities for all and coming together to oppose unfair corporate and government practices.
 Our Founder, Karin Uhlich clearly set out the need.
 “It’s expensive to be poor, and unfortunately it can be profitable to exploit poverty.
 The Center for Economic Integrity seeks to challenge that dynamic.”

 What We Do